These Pork Carnitas Tacos are simple and the perfect weeknight crockpot meal. The meat also saves well and can be added to a variety of other dishes!

 Is there anything better than tacos?
 Very few things in my book, and these Pork Carnitas Tacos rank among some of my family’s all time favorites!
 The meat is both juicy and crispy and can be used for tons of different things besides tacos.
 Also, this recipe is super simple and perfect for weeknight dinners, because it is made in the crockpot with little prep work.
 Whether you are hosting a potluck or cooking family dinner this Mexican taco recipe is perfect for your needs!

-What Do You Need To Make Pork Carnitas Tacos?
+What Do You Need To Make Crockpot Tacos?

-The kitchen tools you will need for this Pork Carnitas recipe are:
+The kitchen tools you will need for this Crockpot Pork Carnitas recipe are:

 - A Crockpot/Slow Cooker